-In addition to talented actors and actress, the cast includes trained buffaloes, 32 horses, chickens, and pigs.
+In addition to talented actors and actresses, the cast includes trained buffaloes, 32 horses, chickens, and pigs who peform in a 35,000 square foot arena.
 One of the special effects is a wall of 12.5 million LED lights which create beautiful backdrops of clouds rolling across mountains, the sun setting over the horizon, and an old southern mansion.
-A couple of acts descend from the "sky" and are awesome to watch.
+A couple of acts descend from the “sky” and are awesome to watch.

 The show includes friendly competitions between the North and South to settle the age-old rivalry once and for all.

 Some audience members become a part of the show.
 A few children are selected to participate in a chicken race and a couple of grown-ups are selected to represent their “side” (remember, it’s North vs. South) in a friendly round of “horseshoe.”